Chuks-project/Project-14/README.md

 - Now let's run an ansible playbook with Dev parameter.
 This will look like the image below if successful:

     ![ansible wt dev parameter successful](https://user-images.githubusercontent.com/65022146/214344183-52b8a197-912f-48d1-905d-725235fbcc17.png)

+    ## CI/CD PIPELINE FOR TODO APPLICATION

+    - Here you have to add PHP-Todo folder to your workspace.

+    - Phase 1 – Prepare Jenkins by:
+    1. Forking and cloning down the